WooMai/ftx-cahc/README.md

 # ftxvote.com

 This is the application powering [ftxvote.com](https://ftxvote.com).
-Your contributions are very welcome, take a look at the [open issues](https://github.com/arush/ftx-cahc/issues) and submit a PR.
+Your contributions are very welcome, take a look at the [Contributing PRs](https://github.com/arush/ftx-cahc?tab=readme-ov-file#contributing-prs) for how.

 ## Discord